sunfounder/arduino_starter_kit/docs/source/10_desk_lamp_button.rst

         pinMode(7, INPUT_PULLUP);  // Set pin 8 as input with an internal pull-up resistor
     }

-3. To utilize the Serial Monitor, you must include a command that initiates serial communication on the R3 board.
+3. To utilize the Serial Monitor, you must include a command that initiates serial communication on the Arduino Uno R3.

 This command is typically placed in the ``void setup()`` section of the sketch.
-The command ``Serial.begin(baud)`` starts the serial communication, where ``baud`` represents the rate of data transfer per second between the computer and the R3 board.
+The command ``Serial.begin(baud)`` starts the serial communication, where ``baud`` represents the rate of data transfer per second between the computer and the Arduino Uno R3.
 Common baud rates are 9600 and 115200 bits per second.

 .. code-block:: Arduino
     :emphasize-lines: 7